 What to Expect from the Quantum Edge Newsletter

-I’m not a mathematician and I’m not a quantum physicist but I do want to understand how these things work.
+I’m not a mathematician and I’m not a quantum physicist but I have studied both disciplines a great deal and I do want to understand how these things work.
 That’s where the Quantum Edge newsletter comes in.
 Each week, I’m going to take a look at one small aspect of quantum computing.
 I’ll research it, attempt to understand it, and write up my findings.

 I may make a few mistakes along the way - which will be corrected in later issues.
 But, ultimately, I will uncover the workings of quantum computing and publish in small enough chunks for all of us mortals to consume.